Course Overview

 Course Objectives

-- Describe International Perspectives of why the world is increasingly becoming more focused on smart living, smart cities, smart urban facilities for sustainable future.
+- Describing international perspectives of why world is increasingly becoming more focused on smart living, smart cities, and smart urban facilities for sustainable future

-- Design logistic, material, resources to implement solutions where necessary
+- Designing logistic, material, and resources to implement solutions where necessary

-- Provide Scientific and technological insights on new research directions and contemporary trend in SMART CITY realms
+- Providing scientific and technological insights on new research directions and contemporary trend in smart city realms

-- Make the participants confident in planning, scheduling and managing the enterprises pertaining to Smart Cities related business value creation and supply chain
+- Planning, scheduling and managing enterprises pertaining to smart cities related business value creation and supply chain

-- Help attendees work in a team playing diverse roles so as to hone 360-degree view of the entire ecosystem and pre-view to what is expected of them post-training apriori
+- Working in team playing diverse roles to hone 360 degree view of entire ecosystem

-- Point right resources for further work and future endeavours and motivations
+- Pointing right resources for further work and future endeavours

-- Bridge skills gap or knowledge or content as per the context of the situation
+- Bridging skills gap or knowledge as per context of situation

-- Give an overall assessment of specific milestones and road maps to accomplish smart city strategies of their individual organizations
+- Giving overall assessment of specific milestones and road maps to accomplish smart city strategies

 Training Methodology